-Other questions may refer to the methods the therapist uses to conduct sessions.
+Other questions may refer to the methods the licensed therapist uses to prescribe medication and conduct sessions.
 You can inquire:

 As you start your therapy sessions, you may find other aspects that need explaining.

-Don’t hesitate to ask your therapist anything regarding your treatment, at any stage of the way.
+Don’t hesitate to ask your therapist anything regarding your own mental illness or treatment, at any stage of the way.